What the ARUP Study Found

 01

-This concept meets capacity requirements, allows for similar traffic volumes, and can handle congestion during peak periods.
-Miles traveled is about the same, either way.
+The Visionary Study revealed we can meet capacity requirements, allow for similar traffic volumes, and handle congestion during peak periods.
+Miles traveled would be about the same, either way.

 02